-- 41.0 Apply economic principles to sport, recreation, and entertainment marketing. - 42.0 Explain the business structure of the sport, recreation, and entertainment marketing industry. - 43.0 Describe legal and ethical aspects of sport, recreation, and entertainment marketing industry. - 44.0 Explain methods of dealing with agents, personal managers, and labor unions. - 45.0 Apply market research to determine viability of proposed sport, recreation, and entertainment project or event. - 46.0 Design, plan, execute, and evaluate an event. - 47.0 Develop a career plan for a sport, recreation, and entertainment marketing career.
+- 42.0 Apply economic principles to sport, recreation, and entertainment marketing. - 43.0 Explain the business structure of the sport, recreation, and entertainment marketing industry. - 44.0 Describe legal and ethical aspects of sport, recreation, and entertainment marketing industry. - 45.0 Explain methods of dealing with agents, personal managers, and labor unions. - 46.0 Design, plan, execute, and evaluate an event. - 47.0 Develop a career plan for a sport, recreation, and entertainment marketing career.